Wered6/portfolio-escape-room/README.md

     void Unlock();
     void Lock();
 ```

-Delegates are `MULTICAST` and `DYNAMIC`, so they are also exposed to Blueprints and can bind multiple functions.
+Delegates are `MULTICAST` and `DYNAMIC`, so they are exposed to Blueprints and can bind multiple functions.
 We can use them to delegate actions that should happen after unlocking/locking a specific object.
 Unlock() and Lock() functions are simple and change the bIsLocked member to false and true, respectively.
 ```c++
 void UERLockComponent::Unlock()
 {